 Benefits Of Bentonite Clay

+Bentonite clay is the main ingredient in the Aztec Secret Indian Healing Clay Mask.
 Bentonite clay masks are great for absorbing excess oil and deep cleaning pores, while detoxifying the skin and reducing inflammation.
 Some people also swear by this clay to:

--remove odour from their feet
+- remove odour from their feet

--detoxify their arm-pits
+- detoxify their arm-pits

--spot treatment for pimples
+- spot treatment for pimples

--detoxify hair and improve curls
+- detoxify hair and improve curls

 How To Use The Aztec Secret Indian Healing Clay Mask

-The Aztec Secret Indian Healing Clay Mask is a brown powder; the mask itself is a paste and is created by mixing equal parts of the powdered bentonite clay with equal parts apple cider vinegar.
+The Aztec Secret Indian Healing Clay Mask is a brown powder; the mask itself is a paste and is created by mixing equal parts of the powdered bentonite Indian clay mask and apple cider vinegar in equal parts..
+You can also substitute the apple cider vinegar with water, but the vinegar version is more effective due to its exfoliating benefits (although if you’re more sensitive, use water).

 I originally mixed 1 teaspoon of clay with 1 teaspoon of apple cider vinegar and stirred until I got a thin, fizzing paste (mask hack: you can also mix everything in a Ziploc bag!).